5 Simple & Effective Instagram Marketing Tips for Businesses

 - Stitch together images of different women wearing the same shade of lipstick to show how this shade can complement a variety of skin tones.

-- Coffee shops can also create unique foam art for Instagram purposes.
+- Coffee shops can also create unique foam art for Instagram marketing.